How to Install a Ceiling Fan

-Inspect the existing junction box to make sure it’s rated for ceiling fans.
+- Inspect the existing junction box to make sure it’s rated for ceiling fans.
 There should be an inscription on the box to indicate this.
 The box is usually metal.
 If not, replace it with a fan-rated junction box and a fan brace between the ceiling joists to help support the fan’s weight.
-This process will be shown in Step 2.

 - Insert the fan brace through the hole in the sheetrock and onto the ceiling.
 The square tube of the brace should be centered with the hole.